m-reza-rahman/jakartaee-azure/paas/README.md

 ## Setup Managed WildFly
 * Go to the [Azure portal](http://portal.azure.com).
 * Select Create a resource -> Web -> Web App.
-* Enter javaee-cafe as application name and select javaee-cafe-group as the resource group.
+* Enter javaee-cafe-web as application name and select javaee-cafe-group as the resource group.
 Choose Linux as the OS and WildFly as the runtime.
 Hit create.
 * In the portal, go to 'All resources'.
-Find and click on javaee-cafe.
+Find and click on javaee-cafe-web.
 * Go to the Deployment Center.
 Select FTP -> Dashboard -> User Credentials.
 Enter wildfly as the username.
 Enter Secret12345! as the password.
 Click 'Save Credentials'.
 * Go to the Overview panel.
 Note down the FTP access information.
 Connect with your favorite FTP client.
 * Go to where this application is on your local machine.
 Got to the paas directory.
 Via FTP, upload the JDBC driver to the /home/site/deployments/tools/ directory *in binary mode*.
-The upload the jboss_cli_commands.cli and postgresql-module.xml files *in text mode* to the /home/site/deployments/tools/ directory.
-Finally, upload the startup.sh file *in text mode* to the /home directory.
+Then upload the jboss_cli_commands.cli, postgresql-module.xml and startup.sh files *in text mode* to the /home/site/deployments/tools/ directory.
 * Go back to the Overview panel for javaee-cafe and hit restart.

 ## Start the Application on Managed WildFly